Herstmonceux Castle: Historical retinue and events

 Herstmonceux Castle is associated with a retinue of historical re-enactment troops including archers, knights, and falconers, who fly their birds over the grounds.
 The castle is host to a large medieval weekend in August of each year, and is also hired out for weddings and weekend events.

+Water lilies

+In 2025, the Royal Horticultural Society announced that the water lily collection at the castle would be recognised as the National collection for Nymphaea hardy water lilies.

 In popular culture

 The castle was used for filming part of The Silver Chair, a 1990 BBC adaptation of the book (one of The Chronicles of Narnia) by C. S. Lewis.
 The castle and gardens were used by comedians Reeves and Mortimer for one of their Mulligan and O'Hare sketches.
 In August 2002, The Coca-Cola Company rented the castle for use as part of a prize in a Harry Potter-themed sweepstakes—the castle served as "Hogwarts" in a day of Harry Potter-related activities for the sweepstakes winners.
 A "painting" of the castle was used as a magical cursed object in the U.S. television show Charmed – episode 2.3 "The Painted World".
 Due to its suitable appearance, Herstmonceux Castle was a filming location for the series My Lady Jane.